I’m experiencing an unsettling sort of calm.

 - They come back to us.
 A lot.
 And our family will invariably stretch and expand to accommodate this season of transience.

 - They will forget things.
 Many things.
 And it’s not the end of the world.
-An item ordered on Amazon can be in the campus mailroom by 8 am the following day.
+An item ordered on Amazon at 10 pm can be in the campus mailroom by 8 am the following day.

 - Underwear and a toothbrush somehow get forgotten, but they never forget where they came from and where they’ve put down roots.